Orange County Electrical Accident Attorney

 - Practice good housekeeping procedures such as not allowing grease, dust or dirt to build up on machinery and never leaving electrical cords tangled or lying across an area where people walk.

 Aitken * Aitken * Cohn has successfully represented numerous electrocution accident victims in Orange County, California and nationwide.
-The law firm has the compassion, resources and experience to consult the unfortunate victims of electrocution.
-For a free consultation from a nationally recognized electrocution injury lawyer, please contact 1-866-434-1424 or fill out the contact form and a specialist will be in touch shortly.
+The law firm has the compassion, resources, and experience to consult the unfortunate victims of electrocution.
+For a free consultation from a nationally recognized electrocution injury lawyer in Orange County, please contact (866) 434-1424 or fill out the contact form and a specialist will be in touch shortly.